replicatedhq/replicated-docs/docs/reference/replicated-cli-tokens.md

 User token names must be unique per user.

 User tokens are only displayed once when created.
-The token may never be retrieved again after initial creation.
+The token cannot be retrieved again after initial creation.

 Revoking a user token will immediately invalidate that token.
 In addition, deleting the user account will also delete all user tokens that belong to the user account.